 Your therapist may choose from one or more of the following tools, or modalities, to help control the symptoms you are having:

 - Rest: avoiding activity or movement that cause irritation/pain.

 - Specific rest: select exercises that encourage the safe movement of the shoulders and upper back.

 - Positioning: using special pillows or special ways to rest your head and neck.

 - Ice: using ice can help control inflammation

-- Heat: using heat can help to flush away chemicals that are causing pain and can help speed up healing by bring nutrients and oxygen to the problem area.
+- Heat: using heat can help to flush away chemicals that are causing pain and can help speed up healing by bringing nutrients and oxygen to the problem area.

 - Ultrasound: the use of ultrasound causes friction and warmth to pass through tissues.
-This heating effects helps flush the sore area and bring in a new supply of nutrient and oxygen-rich blood.
+This heating effect helps flush the sore area and bring in a new supply of nutrient and oxygen-rich blood.

 - Electrical stimulation: This treatment stimulates nerves by sending an electrical current gently through your skin.